Carola Oman: Writings

 Oman's 1953 biography of the Peninsular War general Sir John Moore was awarded the James Tait Black Memorial Prize.
-The academic standing of this is clear from the way she was called upon on 10 July 1954 to lecture on Moore to the Anglo-American Conference of Historians at the Institute of Historical Research, University of London.
+Following that, she was asked in 1954 to lecture on Moore to the Anglo-American Conference of Historians at the Institute of Historical Research, University of London.
 Her later biographical output covered David Garrick (1958), Mary of Modena (1962) and Sir Walter Scott: The Wizard of the North (1973).
 The warm reviews of the last include one by the English poet Elizabeth Jennings in The Catholic Herald.
 According to an obituary, "She did not so much popularise history as elevate the level of popular history."

 Honours

 Carola Oman was appointed a trustee of the National Maritime Museum and later of the National Portrait Gallery.
 She was appointed a CBE in 1957.
 She died at Ayot St Lawrence on 11 June 1978.
 There is a memorial to her and her husband in the village church.